 - In the freeskiing line, Head offers the Caddy as a halfpipe specialist, with specialized bindings to boot.

 - The Framewall was developed as a rental ski — with its special sheathing, this ski positively beams with longevity.

 - If you’re looking for an all-mountain ski, look no further than the Monster series.
 The specialized Graphene Technology allows for better energy transfer, saving weight with the help of a carbon lattice.

 - Fischer’s well-known Ranger line receives several new carbon variants.
 If you’re looking for a carbon-equipped freeride model, you’ll find several options to choose from.

-- For the park rats Fischer’s got the Nighstick, while the Hannibal is oriented more towards the freeride & touring market.
+- For the park rats Fischer’s got the Nightstick, while the Hannibal is oriented more towards the freeride & touring market.

 - Dynafit has continued to develop its freetouring models, the Hokkaido and Chugach, while bringing out two new models in the same field.

 - Now available are the Meteorite for men, and the Sphinx for women.
 Both models were designed with the downhill in mind, then optimized to reduce weight to improve touring performance.

 - Another new model is the Dhaulagri.
 This ski is a touring-specific model that’s the lightweight of the Dynafit lineup.